Hillary Clinton's Economic Plan

 Foreign Relations and Defense

-Clinton opposed the Trans-Pacific Partnership.
-She said it should go further to produce new jobs, raise wages, and protect national security.
-Clinton supported the TPP while Secretary of State.
+Clinton opposed the Trans-Pacific Partnership because it didn't go far enough to produce new jobs, raise wages, and protect national security.
+Clinton had supported the TPP while Secretary of State.
 She supported the North America Free Trade Agreement and did not oppose the Transatlantic Trade and Investment Partnership.

 Clinton would combat terrorism with improved intelligence instead of troops.
 For example, agencies would use social media posts to identify terrorists.
 Visa applications would require full screenings for those who had traveled to terrorist countries.
 She approved of hiring more operations officers and linguists in U.S. intelligence agencies.